Voice of America interim director pushed out by Trump-appointed overseer in final flurry of actions to assert control

 A federal court last month ordered him not to involve himself in the agency’s news reporting or personnel decisions.

 But Biberaj’s departure appears to be an end run around that order, opening the way for Pack to appoint his own executive at VOA.
-People at VOA said Tuesday that the leading candidate is Robert R. Reilly, a former VOA director who is currently a director of the Westminster Institute, a think tank in McLean, Va. that focuses on “threats from extremism and radical ideologies.”
+People at VOA said Tuesday that the leading candidate is Robert R. Reilly, a former VOA director who is currently the director of the Westminster Institute, a think tank in McLean, Va. that focuses on “threats from extremism and radical ideologies.”
 Reilly, 74, has worked at the conservative Heritage Foundation and served as a White House aide during President Reagan’s first term.

 He is the author of several books, most recently “Making Gay Okay: How Rationalizing Homosexual Behavior Is Changing Everything,” which argues that widespread acceptance of gay culture could have harmful social effects.